Morse Quasiflats II: Introduction

+In this subsection we point out some settings where Morse quasiflats arise naturally and one may apply our main theorem to produce new quasi-isometry invariants.
+The resulting information may potentially be used to deduce quasi-isometric rigidity and classification results; as the methods for doing this are usually more combinatorial in flavor and strongly depend on the specific setting, we will not treat this aspect here, except one case which we postpone to the appendix (as the main focus of the paper is on the metric aspects of Morse quasiflats).

-Theorem~\ref{prop_sublinear_close_intro} and Theorem~\ref{thm:uniqueness} reduce the study of Morse quasiflats to the study of certain cycles in the Tits boundary.
-Once the structure of these cycles is understood, one obtains structural results of Morse quasiflats in the space.
-For example, results on quasiflats in symmetric spaces and Euclidean buildings \cite{kleiner1997rigidity,eskin1997quasi} can be recovered in this way (see \cite{higherrank}).
-The same scheme applies to $\cat(0)$ cube complexes, where there are typically plenty of Morse quasiflats which are neither 1-dimensional nor of top rank.
-A structural result on immovable cycles in the Tits boundary was proved in \cite[Theorem 1.4]{boundary} \footnote{A more general version of \cite[Theorem 1.4]{boundary} has been obtained recently by \cite{FFH}}.
-This together with Theorem~\ref{prop_sublinear_close_intro} and Theorem~\ref{thm:uniqueness} implies the following. \begin{theorem} Suppose $X$ is a finite dimensional proper $\cat(0)$ cube complex.
-If $Q\subset X$ is a $k$-dimensional Morse quasiflat, then there exists a collection of pairwise disjoint $k$-dimensional $\cat(0)$ orthants $\{O_i\}_{i=1}^k$ such that $d_H(Q,\sqcup_{i=1}^k O_i)<\infty$.
+Theorem~\ref{thm_sublinear_close_intro} and Theorem~\ref{thm:uniqueness} reduce the study of Morse quasiflats to the study of certain cycles in the Tits boundary, which we call immovable cycles as in Definition~\ref{morse}.
+Once the combinatorial structure of these cycles is understood, one obtains structural results of Morse quasiflats in the space.
+This gives combinatorial invariants for quasi-isometries as Morse quasiflats are quasi-isometry invariants.

+For example, for a Morse quasiflat $Q$ in a CAT(0) cube complex, the immovable cycle $\partial_T Q$ can be ``filled'' by another quasiflat $Q'$ which is a union of orthants in the sense of \cite[Theorem 1.4]{boundary} \footnote{A more general version of \cite[Theorem 1.4]{boundary} has been obtained recently by \cite{FFH}}.
+By Theorem~\ref{thm_sublinear_close_intro}, $Q'$ and $Q$ are sublinearly close.
+Hence $Q$ and $Q'$ have finite Hausdorff distance by \cite[Proposition 10.4]{HKS}, which implies the following.